Moo-osama/RISCV-verilog/README.md

 ## Milestones:
 I.	Milestone 2:
 In this milestone, we used some of the modules we implemented in the lab and modified them to implement the single cycle processor that can support RV32 wanted instructions.

-•	Modified the data memory and instruction memory to be word addressable
+•	Modified the data memory and instruction memory to be word addressable.

 •	new multiplexers were added to accommodate instructions like AUIPC, JAL and JALR instructions.

-•	The ALU module was modified to do the all the required shifting operations (SRL, SRA, SLL)
+•	The ALU module was modified to do the all the required shifting operations (SRL, SRA, SLL).

 II.
 Milestone 3:
 We started this milestone by upgrading the single cycle processor to be pipelined.
 Forward unite, a hazard detection unite, and branching unite were also created handle hazards.